BHoM/Lusas_Toolkit/README.md

 ## What is supported?

-Everything listed below can be pushed and pulled from Grasshopper to Lusas.
+Everything listed below can be pushed and pulled from the BHoM to Lusas.

 The format is as follows: Lusas Object (BHoM Object)